0xt4i/DevOps-Interview-Questions/mock-interviews/README.md

 Kubernetes orchestrates containers, automating deployment, scaling, and networking.

+#### **Else Answer:**

+**Answer:**

+Kubernetes is an open-source platform designed to automate the deployment, scaling, and management of containerized applications.

+It acts as a container orchestrator, meaning it helps manage and coordinate large numbers of containers running across many servers.
+Kubernetes handles important tasks such as:

+- **Automated Deployment:** Deploys containers to available resources efficiently.
+- **Scaling:** Automatically increases or decreases the number of running containers based on demand.
+- **Self-healing:** Detects failed containers and restarts or replaces them automatically.
+- **Load Balancing:** Distributes network traffic across containers to ensure reliability and performance.
+- **Service Discovery & Networking:** Makes it easy for containers to communicate with each other.

+**Why is Kubernetes used in DevOps?**

+Kubernetes supports DevOps practices by enabling rapid, consistent, and reliable deployment of applications.
+It allows teams to:

+- **Automate repetitive operational tasks** (deployment, scaling, updates)
+- **Improve application availability** through self-healing and automated rollbacks
+- **Enhance collaboration** between development and operations teams by providing a unified platform to deploy and manage applications
+- **Increase efficiency** by making it easy to roll out new features, fix bugs, and scale applications on demand

+In short, Kubernetes helps DevOps teams deliver applications faster, with higher reliability, and at scale.

 ### **13. What is a microservices architecture?**

 #### **Answer:**

 Microservices break apps into independent, loosely coupled services for scalability and agility.

+- A microservices architecture is a way of designing software applications as a set of small, independent services.

+- Each service is responsible for a specific business function and runs in its own process.

+- These services communicate with each other using lightweight protocols, usually HTTP APIs.

+- Because the services are loosely coupled, they can be developed, deployed, and scaled independently.

+- This approach allows teams to work on different services at the same time, use different programming languages if needed, and update or fix parts of the system without affecting the whole application.

+As a result, microservices architecture brings more scalability, flexibility, and agility compared to traditional monolithic architectures.

 ### **14. What is a reverse proxy, and why use Nginx in DevOps?**